DruSadeMumba/Outdoorsie/README.md

 ## Behaviour
 ###  Our application should:
 * Allow a user to sign in.
-* Allow a user view activities posted by other users.
+* Allow a user to view activities posted by other users.
-* Allow a user view their profile.
+* Allow a user to view their profile.

 ## Setup/Installation Requirements
 #### Intall: